Good Hotel Guide Review

 36. 20 in annexe.

-Bar, lounge, bistro, restaurant, private dining/meeting room, free Wi-Fi, in-room TV (Freeview), 2 garden areas (alfresco dining), drying room, secure bicycle and motorcycle storage, parking.
+lift, bar, lounge, bistro, restaurant, private dining/meeting room, free Wi-Fi, in-room TV (Freeview), wedding facilities, 2 garden areas, drying room, secure bicycle storage, parking.